 That’s the CoSchedule story.
 The first KPI the company set when it started doing content marketing was building an audience.
 It was then determined the most effective way to do this would be to start a blog (based on observing the success of other similar companies).

-So, the most important metric was getting pageviews.
-The more people who learned about CoSchedule, and found the company to be an authoritative vendor, the better.
+The most important metric was getting page-views.
+The more people who learned about CoSchedule and found the company to be an authoritative vendor, the better.

 Go back to your goals, and ask these questions: